How to Become a Teacher in New Jersey

 Take our quiz and we'll do the homework for you!
 Compare your school matches and apply to your top choice today.

 New Jersey is among the highest-paying states for teachers in the United States.
-As part of the tri-state area, New Jersey also employs one of the largest concentrations of kindergarten, elementary, and secondary school teachers, according to the Bureau of Labor Statistics (BLS).
+The state also has one of the highest employment levels of kindergarten, elementary, and secondary school teachers, according to the Bureau of Labor Statistics (BLS).
 Learn more below about how to become a teacher in New Jersey.

 Popular Online Teaching Programs